JoHoop/personal-website-react/README.md

 ## Features

--   All of the personal information is populated from the resume.json file following the [JSON Resume](https://jsonresume.org/) standard.
+-   All of the personal information is populated from the resume.json file following the [JSON Resume](https://jsonresume.org/) standard, a community driven open source initiative to create a JSON based standard for resumes.
+Discover the official schema [here](https://jsonresume.org/schema/).
 -   The toggle/switch for the dark mode syncs its state to the local storage.

 #### Coming soon